elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Exoscale EIP is reintroduced as loadbalancer for the nginx ingress controller.
 This also means that the DNS records now points to the EIP IP address instead of every worker.
-- Using BaseOS as VM image instead of plain ubuntu for all k8s nodes on Exoscale and Safespring.
+- Using BaseOS as VM image instead of plain ubuntu for all k8s nodes on Exoscale, Safespring, and Citycloud.
 - Switch from RKE to kubeadm for k8s cluster management
 - Switch CNI from Canal to Calico
-- Using Neutron instead of Nova network for security rules in Safespring.
+- Using Neutron instead of Nova network for security rules in Safespring and Citycloud.
 - Clean up volumes also in the workload cluster for Safespring and Citycloud